 ||Further discussion of y'=-x/y: a unique solution exists for most initial values, but only for a limited range of x values.
 Definition of critical points.
 Separable ODEs; two ways of incorporating initial conditions; examples.
 ODEs of homogeneous type; examples.
 First-order linear ODEs: Integrating factor.
 Example.||Example sheet 2: All questions.|

-Rich Hewitt is likely to ask you to do some coursework (worth another 5%), too.
+Rich Hewitt is likely to ask you (excluding the Maths and Physics students) to do some coursework (worth another 5%), too.

 Please note a few corrections for previous handouts (the files above have already been corrected).